irx-404notfound/programming-notes/react /required-applications.md

 ## 🟢 Vite

 ```
-Create the project with Vite.
+Create the project using Vite.
 ```